 The difference between midsoles from a powerful business like adidas and hearing aids is that the hearing aid market is only a fraction (~$10 to $14 billion) of the athletic footwear market (~$56 billion to $64 billion).
 This is obviously due to the fact that many more people wear shoes than use medical devices.
 According to SmarTech’s report on 3D printed footwear, “3D-Printed Footwear 2020-2030, an Analysis of the Market Potential of 3D Printing in the Footwear Industry“, the market for AM in footwear is projected to exceed $4.2 billion in annual revenues in 2025, with Carbon and adidas listed as major players in that segment.
 So, the idea that adidas will use Carbon technology to 3D print more midsoles than there are hearing aids isn’t surprising in itself.
 I will just be surprised to see it take off so quickly.

-The new shoe line will be released in limited series from May 5 to 16, with three color combinations.
-This includes a Tokyo Collection variety to celebrate the upcoming Tokyo Olympics, which will be available from July 1st before a larger release August 12th.
-To learn more, visit the adidas website here.
+The new shoe line was first released in limited series from May 5 to 16, with three color combinations.
+This included a Tokyo Collection variety to celebrate the Tokyo Olympics.
+Now, the shoes are available to the public for purchase here.

 You May Also Like